Configuration

 --connection=CONNECTION Doctrine connection to use.

---theme=THEME Change diagram colors and style.
+--theme=THEME Theme name, this will change colors and style.

 $ bin/console help doctrine:diagram:class